Origin.

 In one read

-AIDA for AI Citation maps the four classic funnel stages (Attention, Interest, Desire, Action) onto the four-piece Atlas-as-Brain architecture.
+AI Citation Routing maps the decision route onto the four-piece Atlas-as-Brain architecture.
 Each architecture piece carries one funnel function.
-Pain pages catch Attention with buyer-language vocabulary.
-Atlas entries build Interest by routing the operator from their specific situation to the universal structural principle.
+Pain pages catch the buyer with buyer-language vocabulary.
+Atlas entries deepen the read by routing the operator from their specific situation to the universal structural principle.

 The structural read

-Solutions pages produce Desire by naming the service shape and the verifiable buyer-state after.
-Apply pages close on Action with a single concrete next step.
+Solutions pages name the service shape and the verifiable buyer-state after.
+Apply pages close with a single concrete next step.
 The funnel is not abstract; it is geographic on the site.
 The buyer's path is a route across page types, and AI citation places the buyer at the first page in that route.

 Section 02 · Why it matters